 Now our plan was to go to the Ark every morning and every night to teach a few men how to lead a CR program and to share our testimonies with the guys.
 Normally a CR program is worship, lesson and small group discussion on the lesson presented that night.
 Once a month someone gives their testimony how God helped them recover from say drugs, alcohol, depression, anxiety, food addiction, control and anger issues, porn addiction all the way to just plain ole, yet hard, self-worth issues.
 Well we did all that every morning and every night at the Ark.
 Remember, time is not a big deal.
 We could spend an hour or two if need be.
 And we did.

 The first morning we started with worship.
 What was cool was that many of them knew the songs and sang along in Spanish.
 For some reason God told our planner, Marie, that I needed to give my testimony that morning.
 I gave my testimony, having to change it a little as certain words were hard to translate to Spanish, then the lesson was presented by our team leader Bro.
 Rayland.
 Powerful, as always.
 Then came the altar call.
-You could see the fight in the hearts just by looking at them.
+You could see the fight in their hearts just by looking at them.
 Finally a few came and we prayed over them.
 Then the rest came.
 We prayed over the whole group.

 We then went into town to set up the rest of the visit, which trust me was God ordained.
 The places, we shared the message of hope to down there would not even let us in the door here…much less say of course….come on.
 We went to the schools, the prison, the orphanage, the hospital and yes, a television station.
 And we were welcomed with open arms.